 As mass production took hold, the car industry started to share technologies with the aviation industry.
 Engines were shared, production processes were adopted by car manufacturers and the concept of a “shell” for a body migrated from aircraft to cars.
 Aircraft designers had found that they could build lighter and stronger fuselages using aluminium that was getting cheaper to buy.

 A car with a body on a separate chassis uses the chassis as a stress and load bearer so it needs to be strong, often heavy (until the space frame was designed) and it needed to be rigid.
-Cars, then by default would be heavy with poor handling, on the plus side, they were easy to repair as panels could be removed and replaced without having to do too much work.
+Cars then, by default would be heavy with poor handling, however on the plus side, they were easy to repair as panels could be removed and replaced without having to do too much work.

 Then in the mid 1920s, Lancia in Italy, took the aviation idea of creating a body that was a load bearer known as a “unibody” or Unitary Construction.
 The most common description is monocoque a mix of Greek – “mono” meaning single, and the French word “coque”, meaning shell.
 Lancia released the Lambda with the body acting as a shared load bearer for the engine, suspension and other mechanical components.
 Soon after, Citroen, Chrysler and Lincoln brought out models using the same design concepts.